 Re-Latinization in the 1800s

-During the 1800’s Romanian linguists attempted to re-Latinize their language.
+During the 1800s, Romanian linguists attempted to re-Latinize their language.
 A famous Romanian author, Negruzzi, described the Slavonisms found in Romanian as a cloth that had been corrupted by ugly threads.
 However, the Slavic influence was here to stay.
-To this day it is estimated that around 10% of Romanian words have Slavic origins.
-However, Romanians today have begun to appreciate and embrace the unique beauty of their language.
+Linguists estimate that around 10% of Romanian words have Slavic origins.
+Romanians have begun to appreciate and embrace the unique beauty of their language.

-Romanian continues to evolve today, borrowing from a long list of other languages.
-Thanks to Romania’s unique history and the circumstances surrounding the development of their language, Romanian remains one of the most unique languages around today.
+Romanian continues to evolve, borrowing from a long list of other languages.
+Thanks to Romania’s unique history and the circumstances surrounding the development of their language, Romanian remains one of the most unique languages in the world.

 Contact Akorbi for Romanian Language Service